bookpanda/microvm-networking/rootfs/README.md

 ## RootFS
-- typically, 1 rootFS per function
+- typically, 1 rootfs per function (the code is already in the rootfs, we only need to send inputs)
 - no SSHing into VMs (it takes 30s) for experiments
-- we make it read-only because we want to use same rootFS for all VMs (don't want to copy n times)
+- we make it read-only because we want to use same rootfs for all VMs (don't want to copy n times)
 - for iperf3 (requires writing files), we need to mount read-write blocks per VM
 ```bash
 # install docker